If you’re wondering how to write the first chapter of a novel, we can relate. It’s a big question!

 Prologues are more succinct, and function more as an adjunct to the blurb.
 They must raise a gripping question that the rest of the book will tackle.
 They’re designed to hook readers with an inciting event and often a strong voice.

 Want to write a book with daily support like this, timed to coincide with the writing of your novel?
 Think guidance via one-to-one sessions with your chosen writing coach would be valuable?
-Then sign up for our Ninety Day Novel Course!
-It gives you coaching sessions every two weeks of the writing of a first draft of your novel over 3 months.
+Then sign up for The Novel Kickstarter Course!
 It’s wise to invest in professional support, and it’s smart to back yourself.